irisbaron/loopback-application-zos/README.md

 lb model
 ```

-Just like before, you'll be walked through the process of making a model object, all from the command line.
+Just like before, you'll be walked through the process of making a model object.
 Select the following options:

 ```
 Model : Rewards